PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

     user01@dev-machine:~$ create-update-payload --kernel --output-tar-path /path/to/artifacts/payload-kernel.tar
     ```

-### Root file system

-1. Make a `tar` file containing the root file system archive from the MBL build artefacts.

-    A symlink to the root file system archive can be found in the build environment at `/path/to/artifacts/machine/<MACHINE>/images/mbl-image-development/images/mbl-image-development-<MACHINE>.tar.xz`

-    Where:

-    * `/path/to/artifacts` is the output directory specified for all build artefacts.
-See the [build tutorial](../first-image/building-a-developer-image.html) for more information.
-    * `<MACHINE>` is the value that was given to the build script for the `--machine` option.
-See the [build tutorial](../first-image/building-a-developer-image.html) to determine which value is suitable for the device in use.

-    <span class="notes">**Note:** The file inside the update payload must be named `rootfs.tar.xz` and must be in the tar's root directory, not a subdirectory.</span>

-    For example, to create an update payload file `/path/to/artifacts/payload-rootfs.tar` containing a Warp7 root file system image `tar` file `mbl-image-production-imx7s-warp-mbl.tar.xz`, run:
+    Or, for example, to create an update payload file `/path/to/artifacts/payload-rootfs.tar` containing a root file system, run:

     ```
-    user01@dev-machine:~$ tar -cf /path/to/artifacts/payload-rootfs.tar -C /path/to/artifacts/machine/imx7s-warp-mbl/images/mbl-image-development/images '--transform=s/.*/rootfs.tar.xz/' --dereference mbl-image-development-imx7s-warp-mbl.tar.xz
+    user01@dev-machine:~$ create-update-payload --rootfs --output-tar-path /path/to/artifacts/payload-rootfs.tar
     ```

-    The `--transform` option renames all files added to the payload to `rootfs.tar.xz` and the `--dereference` option is used so that `tar` adds the actual root file system archive file rather than the symlink to it.

 ## Using MBL CLI